This famed abolitionist’s story is even more fascinating than what many of us learn in school.

 1. One of the reasons we celebrate Black History Month in February is because of Frederick Douglass.
 Historian and educator Carter G. Woodson founded the precursor to Black History Month, “Negro History Week,” to coincide with the time of year when both Douglass and Abraham Lincoln celebrated their birthdays.
 Although Douglass was born into slavery and his actual birth date is unknown, he chose to commemorate his birthday on February 14.

 2. Douglass was the most photographed American of the 19th century, sitting for more portraits than even Abraham Lincoln.
 Douglass intentionally sought out the cameras, believing that photography was an important tool for achieving civil rights because it offered a way to portray African Americans fairly and accurately.
-He intentionally did not smile for the camera because he wanted to counter “happy slave” caricatures that were common at the time, particularly in places such as minstrel shows where white actors performed racist skits in blackface.
+He intentionally did not smile for the camera, in part because he wanted to counter “happy slave” caricatures that were common at the time, particularly at places such as minstrel shows where white actors performed racist skits in blackface.

 3. Frederick Douglass chose his name from a poem.
 Douglass was born with the name Frederick Augustus Washington Bailey.
 After he successfully escaped slavery in 1838, he and his wife adopted the name Douglass from a narrative poem by Sir Walter Scott, “The Lady of the Lake,” at the suggestion of a friend.